• Date of birth: June 20, 1965

 In 2005, Ron moved from Prudhomme’s team to join the growing organization of Don Schumacher Racing.
 Ron’s first three years with DSR, his Dodge was sponsored by popular cologne Brut, and in 2008 was replaced by another iconic and nationally known corporation, NAPA AUTO PARTS, which signed a multiyear contract extension toward the end of 2012 with Ron and DSR.

 Drag racing clearly is Ron’s passion and vocation, but he’ll race anything from Sprint cars on dirt to go-karts.
 When he can’t get to a track, he satiates his need for speed with various virtual computer games.

 Three weeks after the 2013 season, he flew to Australia to drive the L.A.
 Hooker nostalgia Funny Car in a special event at Sydney Dragway.

 Ron was an athlete at San Luis Obispo High School where he lettered three years in football as a slot back and wide receiver, and four years as a wrestler.
 He also competed in Freestyle and Greco Roman wrestling for a couple of years with USA Wrestling California.

 He studied computer software for four years in college before opting to pursue a professional racing career.

 After high school, Ron began competing in racquetball and developed into a premier “Open” division player.

-Ron is comfortable in front a camera whether in an interview after a race when a smudge of clutch dust on his face or when its covered by makeup.
+Ron is comfortable in front of a camera whether in an interview after a race when a smudge of clutch dust on his face or when it’s covered by makeup.